GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 mix of process practice, chaos engineering, and group troubleshooting to hone skills and improve the rediness of our socio-technical system.

-The fuel for our Wargames are spine tingling scenarios created by our "Dungeon Masters".
+The fuel for our Wargames are spine-tingling scenarios created by our "Dungeon Masters".

 You don't need to be a seasoned veteran of Login.gov to create a good scenario, and many of the best scenarios take relatively little time to prepare.